What is an adulterant and why is it important to test for them?

 Although Fentanyl is much stronger than other opiates, it is not commonly tested for on standard drug tests, which aim to detect the presence of opioids that metabolize into morphine.
-Since Fentanyl doesn’t metabolize into morphine, it’s unlikely to detect unless an advanced drug test is ordered.
-However, if an advanced drug test is ordered, Fentanyl is detected through urine, hair, saliva, and blood tests.
+Since Fentanyl doesn’t metabolize into morphine, it’s unlikely to detect unless advanced drug test ordered.
+However, if advanced drug test ordered, Fentanyl is detected through urine, hair, saliva, and blood tests.
 Fentanyl can detect in urine for eight to 24 hours, in blood for up to 12 hours, in saliva for one to three days, and in hair for up to 90 days.

 Contrary to popular belief, GHB (gamma-hydroxybutyrate) is not a newly-discovered designer drug.
 GHB is actually a naturally occurring product of human metabolism.
-It is a carbohydrate found in abundance in our diet as it exists in animal meat as well as wine and small citrus fruits.
+This is a carbohydrate found in abundance in our diet as it exists in animal meat as well as wine and small citrus fruits.
 It is also biologically synthesized from GABA (gamma-aminobutyric acid), an amino acid that is structurally similar to GHB.

 It is sometimes called “G” or “liquid ecstasy” and is popular among the party crowd at clubs or raves, who use it for its euphoric and sedative effects.
 Combined with free-flowing alcohol at these parties, GHB has become a major “weapon” against women (and sometimes even men) who unwittingly ingest GHB through their unattended drinks as it’s known as a dangerous date rape drug.
 The illicit recreational use of this drug in the United States has been steadily increasing since the mid-1990s, made possible by local production activities by underground laboratories.